 Lecture 14.-On the Symbolical References contained in the Masonic Lectures.-15.
 The Number and Classification of the Workmen at the building of King Solomon's Temple.- 16.
 The Fellow-craft's Tracing-Board Explained.
 With an Engraving.-17.
-The Symbolical Reference of the Two Pillars at the Kntrance of Solomon's Porch.-18.
+The Symbolical Reference of the Two Pillars at the Entrance of Solomon's Forch.-18.
 The Grand Architect's Six Periods.-19.
-Jephtha and the Ephraimites.-20.
+Jephtha and the Ephraimites.-30.
 On the Origin and Practical Application of the Number Seven.-21.
-The Signification of the Letter G.-29.
-The Inundations of the River Nile.-23.
-The Jews in the Promised Land exchanging the True for the Spurious Freemasonry.-24.
+The Signification of the Letter G.-23.
+The Jews in the Promised Land crehanging the True for the Spurious Freemasonry.-24.
 The Third Grand Offering.
 With an Engraving.